Father and stepmother of Sara Sharif, 10, fly back to UK in murder probe

 The children were taken from the home of Sara’s grandfather in a police raid at his property in Jhelum, Pakistan, on Monday, before later being returned.

-Last week, Ms Batool said she and Mr Sharif were willing to co-operate with UK authorities over the case.
+Muhammad Sharif says his grandaughter’s death was an accident and that the trio fled the UK out of fear.
+Last week, stepmother Ms Batool said she and Mr Sharif were willing to cooperate with UK authorities over the case.

+Sara’s birth mother has spoken of the grief she felt when she went to identify her daughter’s body in the mortuary.
+Olga Sharif said: “One of her cheeks was swollen and the other side was bruised.

+Ms Sharif separated from her husband in 2015 and Sara and her older brother had been living with her until 2019, when the family court ruled they should live with their father.
+She still had equal rights to see the children but said, while that was easy to maintain initially, it became increasingly hard over time.